 • To improve customers’ supply chain

-In the area of operational efficiency, we use big data analytics to make predictions such as shipment/ volume forecast to optimize resource utilization in operations, traffic condition forecast to prescribe optimum routes to be used.
+In the area of operational efficiency, we use big data analytics to make predictions such as shipment/ volume forecast to optimize resource utilization in operations, traffic conditions forecast to prescribe optimum routes to be used.
 On operational process optimization, we can use big data to predict product mix in a warehouse and to prescribe product layout and optimize picking routes and storage utilization.
-On resource utilization optimization, big data is being used to predict patterns and productivity in operation needs and prescribe when, what, and how there source can be deployed.
+On resource utilization optimization, big data is being used to predict patterns and productivity in operation needs and prescribe when what, and how their source can be deployed.

 The amount and type of data that is available in the supply chain provide challenges and opportunities for new data-driven products to be developed to create and expand our revenue stream.
 In addition, big data analytics are enabling machine learning and artificial intelligence.
 This not only optimizes 3PL operations but also potentially can be packaged as data-driven products to create and expand the organization’s revenue stream.